Fabiola-C14/Python-Challenge/README.md

 # Python-Challenge

-The PyBank analysis includes a summary of the following data from the budget file:
- -Total count of profit/loss months
- -Total profit amount
- -The monthly average profit/loss change
- -The month and year with the greatest increase in profit -The month and year with the greatest decrease in profit
+The PyBank analysis includes a summary of the following data from the budget file: total count of profit/loss months, total profit amount, the monthly average profit/loss change, the month and year with the greatest increase in profit, the month and year with the greatest decrease in profit.

- The PyPoll analysis includes a summary of the following data from the election file:
- -Total number of votes
- -The total number of votes for each candidate
- -The total percentage of votes for each candidate -The candidate that won
+ The PyPoll analysis includes a summary of the following data from the election file: total number of votes, the total number of votes for each candidate, the total percentage of votes for each candidate, the candidate that won.